 Here is a sweet, light combination of “Sing Me a Baby Song” and “Baby.”
 Have fun crooning to your sweetheart with this lovely medley.
 Continue reading Baby Song Medley

-Lots of lively fun, this medley was sung by BHS medalist SRO.
-Time to plink and plunk your way to happiness.
+Lots of lively fun, this medley was sung by BHS medalist quartet SRO.
+Time to plink and plunk your way to fun!
 Continue reading Banjo Medley

 Celebrating the surfer dude and dudette in all of us; songs include “I Get Around,” “Fun, Fun, Fun,” “In My Room” and “California Girls.”